Richard Rory: Fictional character biography

-While driving his new car, he gets involved in a minor accident with She-Hulk, who changes back into Jennifer Walters in the nearby alley.
-It does not take him long to realize that they are the same person, but he chooses to withhold that he knows.
-He decides what he really wants to do with his money is buy the Citrusville radio station that fired him, and Jennifer accompanies him.
+While driving his new car, he gets into a minor accident with She-Hulk, who changes back into Jennifer Walters in a nearby alley.
+It does not take him long to realize that they are the same person, but he chooses to keep that knowledge to himself.
+He decides that what he really wants to do with his money is buy the Citrusville radio station that fired him, and Jennifer accompanies him.
 When She-Hulk shows up in the swamp, where he is briefly reunited with Man-Thing, Rory's suspicion that she is Jennifer is confirmed beyond doubt, but he still does not let on that he knows.

-One evening at the station, he believes he has made contact with an alien lifeform, but it turns out to be John Jameson, the Man-Wolf, whose universe is in peril.
-A ruby necklace being worn by Jennifer acts as a conduit, as the universe is in fact, trapped inside her bloodstream.

-After this episode, with the radio station trashed, he returns to Los Angeles with Jennifer, where he becomes rival to her boyfriend, Daniel "Zapper" Ridge, in spite of sleeping only on her couch.
-Only when she walks into her house as She-Hulk with Richard there does he reveal that it is no surprise.
-At the end of She-Hulk's series, Rory wanders away, alone again, She-Hulk having, for a time, chosen Zapper, even though Rory, at great physical pain, was much more integral in getting Mr. Walters to accept that his daughter is She-Hulk than Zapper was.

-With Zapper and Zapper's rich new wife, Rory showed up for Jennifer's Christmas party many years later, once again a wealthy man, this time inherited from an aunt he never knew he had, though with his track record, whether this is to last remains to be seen.
-It has been pointed out, however, that Gregory Ross Curtis, the new identity of the severely burned third Foolkiller Kurt Gerhardt, bears a striking resemblance to Richard Rory.
+With Zapper and Zapper's rich new wife, Rory showed up for Jennifer's Christmas party many years later, once again a wealthy man, this time inherited from an aunt who he did not know existed.

-He was also among the group pulled out of time for She Hulk's trial by the Time Variance Authority.

-In his most recent appearance, he saves Stu Cicero, a supporting character of She-Hulk, from Man-Thing, but Stu drives off in Rory's Volkswagen van, leaving him in the swamp to avoid his return in the She-Hulk title.